zvada/technology/docs/policy/comanage-instructions-admin.md

 ================================

 OSG is using a new identity management system called COManage.
-This system will be used for managing access to OSG staff-internal monitoring webpages at UNL and managing access for OASIS logins.
+Initially, this system will be used for managing access to OSG staff-internal monitoring webpages at UNL, and managing access for OASIS logins.

 User registrations must be manually approved by a COManage admin.